serluca/luhn/README.md

 `generate` calculates the Luhn check character for the given input string in the given base.
 This character should be appended to the input string to produce a valid Luhn string.

 `verify` tests whether or not a string is a valid Luhn string in the given base.
 By default, luhn operates in base 10:

+To use it, just import Luhn in your project`import Luhn`

 # Example
 Clone and open the playground to see a live usage of the library.